IoTDevLabs/iot-educ/README.md

 wget https://github.com/IoTDevLabs/iot-educ/archive/master.zip
 ```

 If you're using Git on the Raspberry Pi or on your laptop, you can *clone* this repository using the following command.
-Cloning is optional and is only needed if you want to create your own stand-alone git repository to more throughly track your own changes to the source code.
+Cloning is optional and is only needed if you want to create your own stand-alone git repository to more thoroughly track your own changes to the source code.

 ```
 git clone https://github.com/IoTDevLabs/iot-educ.git